-The emotion expressed is regret; the waste of opportunity.
+The emotion expressed in the V-8 commercial is regret—wasted opportunity.
 Evidence of a wrong choice.
 Misusing scarce resources.

 Most of us would love a few do-overs.
-Like the 23 shirts that were a bargain to buy but somehow never got worn more than once or twice.
-It would be great to do a Samantha nose twitch and have a clean closet and fatter wallet.
-But, it doesn’t work that way.
+Like the 23 bargain-buy shirts that somehow never got worn more than once.
+It would be great to have a clean closet and fatter wallet with no greater investment than an I Dream of Jeannie nod, but life doesn’t work that way.

 God requires us to be good stewards over everything He’s provided.
 From time to talent and cash to commitment.
 He’s watching.

-Minutes and dollars can only be spent once.
-Every moment that passes is gone and once a dollar leaves your pocket it’s history.
+You can only spend minutes and dollars once.
+Every moment that passes is gone forever and once a dollar leaves your pocket it’s history.
 There may be more where that came from, but the unique investment opportunity of that buck has passed.

-Stewardship is intentional, but you can’t be intentional unless you’re aware of how you’re using your resources.
+Stewardship is intentional, but you can’t be intentional unless you’re aware of how you use your resources.
 There’s a difference between spending and investment.
 Spending gets you something you want right now but don’t necessarily need.
-That’s not necessarily a bad thing, unless what’s spent leaves a need unmet.
+That’s not necessarily a bad thing, unless what you spent left a need unmet.

 Investment applies resources towards bigger goals: